JibbSmart/JoyShockMapper/README.md

 MOUSE_RING: stick angle sets the mouse position on a circle directly around the center of the screen
 MOUSE_AREA: stick position sets the cursor in a circular area around the neutral position
 NO_MOUSE: don't affect the mouse, use button mappings (default)
+SCROLL_WHEEL: enable left and right bindings by rotating the stick counter-clockwise or clockwise.
 ```

 The mode for the left and right stick are set like so: